Let me not forget my function.

 Indeed, this lesson nails it when it tells us to remember that the only choice available to us is whether to be happy or not (W-pI.64.4:4).
 How simple!
 And trusting that, how can any decision be difficult?
 We are always choosing between our happiness and what happiness is not.
 We could see peace instead of this!
 And it is our choice.
 And there is no thing and no body that can stop us from making that choice.

 All we have to do – in all things – is remember our function.
 We are here to forgive.
-If – like me – you are prone to complicating things, and so you can’t quite remember what ACIM forgiveness is, or if you are tempted to exempt some people or ideas or things from your forgiveness, then remember that it’s all about being happy.
-If you’re not happy, you could be.
-Your unhappiness is a witness to the fact that you have chosen against forgiveness.
-Just choose differently.
+If – like me – you are prone to complicating things, and so you can’t quite remember what ACIM forgiveness is, or if you are tempted to exempt some people or ideas or things from your forgiveness, then remember that it always comes down to being happy.
+If we are not happy, we could be.
+Indeed, our unhappiness is a witness to the fact that we have chosen against forgiveness.
+Seeing this, can we choose differently?
 God didn’t make God difficult.
 We did.
-Choose differently.
-Don’t stop until you get it.